MasseyHacks/MasseyHacks-IV-Hackenger-Hunt/README.md

 8. After connecting to the router (which was a raspberry pi hidden in a locker), you must perform a "[heart bleed exploit](https://xkcd.com/1354/)" to get to the next step.
 In this case, it was a Python socket server running on port 1511 (The locker number which can be determined via signal strength).
 <br><br>
 In the example data set (["Pineapple", 9]), the numerical value after the string corresponds to the length of the string.
 This determines the amount of data that is sent back.
 To solve, you must send a request with a very large "size". (["Pineapple",99999]) In return, the server sends a pickled dump with gcode encoded in base64.
 The gcode can then be ran on a 3D printer which causes it to play a song (chasing cars).<br>

+Source for Raspberry Pi script can be found [here](https://github.com/MasseyHacks/MasseyHacks-IV-Hackenger-Hunt-Heartbleed)

 Hackenger website programmed by You Zhou<br>